 Whenever a new year approaches, I know that I need to spend some more time reflecting on the one that is passing, and those that have gone before.
 Do you have a similar need?
 Perhaps you do not feel that such reflection is a need at all.
 Why do we think differently on the subject?

 The above questions are ones you may wish to answer in relation to my By Any Other Name blog.
-It is a respectful exploration of identity.
+How often do you pursue a respectful exploration of identity?

 Here are some years to compare (with the help of Wikipedia):

-My grandparents were born in 1906, 1909 and 1915.
-None of them will experience 2011.
+My maternal grandparents were both born in 1906.
+My paternal grandparents were born 1909 and 1915.
+None of my grandparents will experience 2011.
 And none of us alive today yet know if we will experience that year, either.
 I hope you think of this fact in terms of facing reality rather than being pessimistic!

 My maternal grandparents, Harry and Dorothy, were both born in 1906, the same year as the following: